 3. Research the market

-Understanding how you see yourself and how others see you can be a helpful exercise when preparing to write a job description.
+Understanding how you see your company and how others view it can be a helpful exercise when preparing to write a job description.
 How are you perceived in the market?
 Are there specific values that your company projects that you would like to see mirrored in your employees?
 How do you stack up against the competition?
-Are there unique aspects of your work culture?
-These types of questions are also helpful when you begin writing and designing your targeted recruitment ads.
+Are there compelling aspects of your corporate culture worth spotlighting?
+These types of questions are helpful to ask when you begin creating your targeted recruitment ads.

-Sit down with the person who currently holds the position (if there is one) to get a sense of what types of activities comprise a typical workday.
-You may discover that the actual day-to-day tasks of the position are quite different from the standard human resources verbiage.
-You might even ask your staff to write their own job descriptions.
+Your current employees can be invaluable resources during many phases of the hiring process, including when you’re creating a job description.
+Don’t overlook the knowledge they can share.
+They likely know better than anyone what the real departmental needs are.
+Meet with the person who currently holds the position (if that person is still in place) to get a sense of what types of activities now comprise a typical workday.
+You may discover that the actual day-to-day tasks of the position are quite different from standard HR verbiage.
+(As a benchmark of how creative, marketing and digital roles evolve, some managers even ask team members to write their own job descriptions every year or two.)

 7. Write an effective job description

-Now it's time to get down to the nitty-gritty details of writing the job description.
-Every job description should answer these four key questions:
+OK, now it's time to get down to the nitty-gritty details of writing the job description.
+In general, a job description should answer these four key questions:

-A poorly thought out job description will ultimately result in hiring failure, and will require you to begin this costly and time-consuming process all over again.
-This is your opportunity to take inventory--to uncover department needs and explore new opportunities.
+A hastily written or poorly thought out job description can lead to the wrong people applying and, ultimately, hiring mistakes.
+And a bad hire will require you to begin this costly and time-consuming hiring process all over again.
+View writing a job description as an opportunity to take inventory of what your firm or department needs and to explore new opportunities.